JamieBort/Portfolio-Website/README.md

   - [ ] m.
 Improve the look of the phone number and email buttons.

   - [ ] n.
 Do I need a copyright in the footer?
 What do I need down there?.

+  - [ ] o.
+Address the spacing around the Medium and Currently Reading buttons relative to the three above it.
+Diminish it.

 - [ ] 9.
 Then build it for tablet users.